Sekolah Kebangsaan Sungai Binjai: History

-The Legendary River
+The legendary river

 The name "Sungai Binjai" originated from the Binjai trees that grows along the river.
 The fruit can be eaten and it can weighs up to a kilogram when it is matured enough.
 According to the mouth-to-mouth resources told by the elders of Kampung Meru, this exact river was the famous Malay folklore story Batu Belah Batu Bertangkup (The Split Boulder) originated, where the story of a mother who wanted to eat the eggs of a mudskipper, and end up being swallowed by a magical boulder after she ran away, frustrated at the expense of her son eaten her precious mudskipper eggs without her permission.
 She asked to be swallowed by the boulder herself and locked inside forever since.
 From that split boulder came the name Kampung Batu Belah, a rural village situated in Kapar.
 The first settlers of Kampung Meru mostly came from Kampung Batu Belah.

-The Start (1917-1923)
+The start (1917–1923)

 It was said that the history of Sungai Binjai was older than Kampung Meru itself, and why this school was named after.

 This school was known earlier as Sungai Binjai Malay School.
 This school was first built by the locals of Kampung Meru (mostly Javanese settlers came from Batu Belah) in 1917 to meet the needs of the residents of Kampung Meru, at the city of Klang as to enable their children to get a proper education.
 On October 6, 1917, the school started with only 49 pupils.
 The founder and the first Headmaster, Abdul Karim b.
 Taari was the only teacher at that time serving the school.
 In 1917 the site of the original school was founded on the present site of SJK (Chinese) Tiong Hua Kok Bin and used until 1923.

-The First Move (1923-1954)
+The first move (1923–1954)

 In 1924 the school's name was changed to the Sekolah Kebangsaan Sungai Binjai and moved to the site of Pusat Kesihatan Meru (Meru Health Center) today.
 In 1924 a new school building was built on the Pipeline Road (Jalan Paip) about a quarter mile from the town of Meru.
 In this new school building, the situation was also similar to the old school.
 The increasing number of pupils from time to time, until it reached 105 pupils.
 The school was no longer suitable to be used for several reasons: the increased number of pupils and secondly, the school was frequently flooded during heavy rain.
 Obviously these matters were the reason of pupils studies had been interrupted for quite some time.
 Pupils of all levels were placed in a building without restrictions, and this situation lasted until 1954.

 The Headmaster's residence was connected directly with the school building.
 Other teachers lived in quarters (3-doors detached houses) near the school.
 It was situated behind the school.